Create, activate and manage a Stripe account (required to use Give Lively tech)

-Stripe is an industry leading payment processor trusted by over 100,000 companies and nonprofits, including Lyft, Shopify, UNICEF, and NPR.
-The vast majority of donations made through our platform is processed and disbursed by Stripe.
+Stripe is an industry-leading payment processor trusted by over 100,000 companies and nonprofits, including Lyft, Shopify, UNICEF, and NPR.
+A payment processor manages the financial transaction process by mediating between merchants and financial institutions.

-Much like an account with PayPal or Facebook, your account with Stripe is independent of your account with us.
-By connecting your Stripe account to the Give Lively platform, however, you grant us permission to process donations, deliver donor data, and transfer funds to you through your Stripe account.
+Much like an account with PayPal or Facebook, a Stripe account is independent of your account with Give Lively.
+By connecting your Stripe account to the Give Lively platform, however, you grant us permission to accept donations, deliver donor data, and transfer funds to you through your Stripe account.

 Yes.
 Stripe is a PCI Level 1 compliant company, which means that its payment processing reaches the highest possible security standards.
 Learn more about Stripe's PCI compliance.

 You should therefore not hesitate to provide your date of birth and the last four digits of your social security number, both of which are needed to activate your nonprofit's account.
 As described by Stripe: "Part of our responsibilities to our financial partners involves verifying your identity and confirming the legitimacy of your business.
 Collecting this information enables us to automate parts of this process so that you can start running charges immediately.
 We do not use this information for any other purpose, and we take your privacy and the security of your data very seriously."

 There is no cost to setting up a Stripe account, but Stripe charges a small transaction fee to collect money from a credit card or through a bank, as well as fines for failed/disputed ACH charges.
 Give Lively offers donors the option to cover the transaction fees.
 If declined, this fee gets subtracted from the donation.
 When covered, this legally increases the value of a donor’s contribution, the gross value of which is necessarily reflected in a nonprofit’s fundraising totals.